 All MSN degree requirements for graduate programs must be completed within six years.
 All DNP degree requirements for doctoral programs must be completed within seven years.
 A student must complete the required courses and semester credit hours required for the degree and major.
-A minimum
+A minimum cumulative GPA of 3.0 (using a four point grading system) in graduate course work is required for graduation.
+Students may not graduate with a grade of U, IN, or PR on their Plan of Study.
 A student who has compelling circumstances that may warrant an extension of one year must complete the Request for Time Extension and Course Recertification Form and submit it to the Graduate Advisor who will present the request to the chair or program director and the Associate Dean for Academic Affairs.
 The completed form with all approval signatures and supporting documentation is returned to the College of Graduate Studies Office for review and final approval.
-There is a per course fee assessed for each course approved for recertification.
-Fees are applied to the student account after the Request for Time Extension Course Recertification form has been approved.
+There is a per course fee assessed for each course approved for recertification form has been approved.
 Notification will be sent via university email to both the student and advisor.
 Student Admission Retention and Progression Committee will be notified of the student's request and recommended action.